 We are glad to see your interest in our CSA (Community Supported Agriculture).
 Send us your contact info, and we'll put you on the mailing list for 2018.
 We hope to chat with you at one of the farmers' markets this summer!

-Next week, when you return for your second box, please bring your first one with you, so we can fill it again for week #3, and so on, all through the season.
-Just set it anywhere on the floor, near the cooler-- we’ll find it.
+Remember, we are delaying box #2 until June 28.
+So, in two weeks, when you return for your second box, please bring your first one with you, so we can fill it again for week #3, and so on, all through the season.
+Just set it anywhere on the floor, near the cooler— we’ll find it.

 Also, please let me know if I’ve forgotten anything in any of your boxes (It has been known to happen!).
 I’ll make sure you get it the next week.

-We are so excited to start the season!
-Thank you for your confidence and support!
+We are so excited to start the 2018 season!
+Thank you for being part of it!

 “If you would be happy all your life, plant a garden.” — Chinese proverb